Height discrimination: Sexual Attractiveness

-A 2012 study found that both men and women are willing to excuse height differences by using a trade-off approach.
+A 2012 study of Indonesian men and women found that both men and women are willing to excuse height differences by using a trade-off approach.
 Men may compensate 1.3 BMI units with a 1 percent higher wage than their wife.
 Women may compensate 2 BMI units with an additional year of higher education.
 Furthermore, a 2015 study found that both men and women receive economic benefits from having a tall spouse.